XanaduAI/blackbird/doc/index.rst

 Getting started
 ---------------

 To get the Blackbird grammar installed and running on your system, begin at the :ref:`grammar installation guide <installation>`.
-Then, familiarize yourself with the Blackbird's :ref:`syntax and grammar <syntax>` for specifying photonic quantum circuits.
+Then, familiarize yourself with Blackbird's :ref:`syntax and grammar <syntax>` for specifying photonic quantum circuits.
 You can even generate Blackbird parsers for any target language supported by ANTLR, including Java, C#, JavaScript, Go, and Swift.

 If you only want to develop an application that makes use of the Python parser or the C++ parser, you can go directly to those sections and their corresponding installation guides.